MorpheusXAUT/DelHel/README.md

 Info, no/default color.
 Indicates the current CFL set does not equal the initial CFL defined for the SID assigned.
 This most likely indicates the flightplan has not been processed yet or the aircraft was assigned a cleared flight level that deviates from the default.

+##### `RFL`

+Caution, orange color.
+Indicates the RFL filed in the FPL is below the initial CFL defined for the SID assigned.
+While this does not always indicate an error, caution is advised so minimum altitudes or other restrictions are not violated.
+This warning is disabled by default and can be toggled using the [Toggle RFL below inital CFL](#toggle-rfl-below-initial-cfl-check) chat command.

 ##### `RWY`

 Info, no/default color.